drnitinmalik/dlvc-nptel/README.md

 ### Running the tutorials
 The tutorials are organised as separate lectures and compiled into ipython notebooks.
 You can run the sections in the notebooks one by one to see the results.

+### Note
+#Many of the .ipynb files after downloading does not open up in Anaconda distribution due to error (json not proper).
+May be you need to copy the code and paste in new .ipynb file and then run.